 and the sound coming from multiple speakers but right up close and personal.

 The sweat and the sawdust to borrow a phrase from boxing.

 I'm no classical expert but the music was uplifting and invigorating - think mosh pit with chairs & nibbles and wine afterwards.
 Alternatively imagine yourself on your 18C Grand Tour taking in the experience of Rome with a personal concert.
 Whatever - do yourself a favour and book.

 We do not have any dress code because we know that it is difficult if you've been walking all the day long, and our venue allows people to avoid to be obliged returning to the hotel before the concert because is on the cross of many main routes when visiting Rome (Vatican, Trastevere, Prati, Popolo Square, Venice Square, the Roman Forum).

-We are fully accessible for wheel chairs, and our concert Opera Greatest Hits is also a perfect choice if you want an introduction to Italian Opera.
+We are fully accessible for wheel chairs, and our concert Opera Greatest Hits and Romantic Piano is also a perfect choice if you want an introduction to Italian Opera.